-VIDAZA (azacitidine) For Injection is supplied as lyophilized powder in 100 mg single-use vials.
+VIDAZA (azacitidine for injection) is supplied as lyophilized powder in 100 mg single-dose vials.

 Storage And Handling

-VIDAZA (azacitidine) For Injection is supplied as a lyophilized powder in 100 mg single-use vials packaged in cartons of 1 vial (NDC 59572-102-01).
+VIDAZA (azacitidine for injection) is supplied as a lyophilized powder in 100 mg single-dose vials packaged in cartons of 1 vial (NDC 59572-102-01).

 Store unreconstituted vials at 25° C (77° F); excursions permitted to 15°-30° C (59°-86° F) (See USP Controlled Room Temperature).